KoniHD/yolov9/LRZ-AI-Systems/Instructions.md

 For ease of use, and because it is necessary to always download the data again when using Google's Colab, I wrote the `get_loco.sh` and the `transform_to_yolo_format.py` script which automatically download the LOCO dataset and transform it to fit YOLO standards.

-These scripts also come in handy when preparing the data for execution on the LRZ AI-System.
+These scripts also come in handy when preparing the data for execution on the LRZ AI System.
 Firstly, I would recommend to
 ```
 git clone https://github.com/KoniHD/yolov9.git